sarahmokhs/Airport-Punctuality-Data-Warehouse/README.md

 ## Notes

 This was submitted as part of an MSc Data Science assignment.
 Code snippets, logic, and visualisation steps are embedded within the Word document for full transparency.
+Some files (e.g., Word document or dataset) may be too large to preview directly on GitHub.
+You can still download and view them locally.